Thalia: A Global, Multi-Modal Dataset for Volcanic Activity Monitoring: Related Work

 \section{Related Work}

-Despite the recent success of deep learning in Earth Observation (\eg \citep{sumbul2021bigearthnet,sdraka2024floga}), its adoption in the InSAR domain has remained limited.
-One of the main reasons for this is the lack of a large curated dataset, primarily due to a) the scarcity of positive instances and b) the high cost of the annotation process, which demands expert knowledge.
+Deep learning has been widely used for SAR-based tasks in Earth observation~\citep{9351574,bountos2025kuro,sumbul2021bigearthnet}; however, its application to InSAR remains limited due to the lack of well-curated datasets.
+This is primarily caused by the high cost of the annotation process, which demands expert knowledge and the scarcity of volcanic activity.

-To overcome these challenges, and alleviate the need for time-consuming manual annotation, many works leveraged synthetically generated datasets, and models pretrained on optical tasks.
-In particular, ~\citep{anantrasirichai_application_2018}, relied on major data augmentations and transfer learning from ImageNet \citep{deng2009imagenet}.
-Building on this, several works focused on synthetically generated InSAR data to train Convolutional Neural Networks (CNNs) for ground deformation detection \eg \citep{brengman2021identification,anantrasirichai2019deep} and \citep{gaddes_simultaneous_2024}. ~\citep{valade2019towards} utilized synthetic data to train a CNN to predict the associated phase gradients and phase decorrelation mask, which can later be used to detect ground displacement.
-Similarly, \citep{beker2023deep} utilized a synthetic dataset to train CNNs to detect subtle ground deformation from velocity maps. \citep{bountos2022learning} proposed to train transformer architectures on synthetically generated InSAR using a prototype learning framework, assigning classes with a nearest-neighbor approach comparing the sample's representation with the class prototypes.
+To overcome these challenges and alleviate the need for time-consuming manual annotation, many works leveraged synthetically generated datasets and models pretrained on optical tasks.
+In particular, one previous study \citep{anantrasirichai_application_2018} relied on major data augmentations and transfer learning from ImageNet \citep{deng2009imagenet}.
+Building on this, several works focused on synthetically generated InSAR data to train Convolutional Neural Networks (CNNs) for ground deformation detection \citep{brengman2021identification,anantrasirichai2019deep, gaddes_simultaneous_2024}.
+Similarly, \citet{valade2019towards} utilized synthetic data to train a CNN to predict the associated phase gradients and phase decorrelation mask, which can later be used to detect ground displacement, while \citet{beker2023deep} utilized a synthetic dataset to train CNNs to detect subtle ground deformation from velocity maps.
+Another study \citep{bountos2022learning} proposed to train transformer architectures on synthetically generated InSAR using a prototype learning framework, assigning classes with a nearest-neighbor approach comparing the sample's representation with the class prototypes.

 \citet{bountos_self-supervised_2022} diverged from this line of research and proposed the utilization of in-domain self-supervised contrastive learning to create reliable feature extractors without the need for human annotations, emphasizing the performance improvement compared to pretrained weights from optical tasks.
-In a separate line of work, \citep{popescu2024anomaly} proposed to formulate the volcanic ground deformation identification problem as an anomaly detection task utilizing Patch Distribution Modeling \citep{defard2021padim}.
+In a separate line of work, \citet{popescu2024anomaly} proposed formulating the volcanic ground deformation identification problem as an anomaly detection task using Patch Distribution Modeling \citep{defard2021padim}.